Thursday, 11 December 2008

 Short-term Work

 Many people simply come here and hand out their CVs.
-You will probably make about 5-10 USD an hour.
+You will probably make about $5-$10 an hour.
 Keep in mind working without a visa is illegal.
-However, this being said, many people do it though and chances are slim that you will run into problems.
+However, many people do it though and chances are slim that you will run into problems.
 You get up to 183 days upon entry.
 There are no visa extensions, you'll have to border hope.
 Some places hire people on tourists visas.
-Expect to get around 6-10 USD an hour.
+Expect to get around $6-$10 an hour.
 For lists of schools try Breaking into the TEFL Market in Peru, and The Little Black Book of English Institutes.

 Answer Adverts